Coronavirus (COVID-19): the policing response and what you need to know

 - Government COVID-19 Information Service on WhatsApp: Find out about the GOV.UK Coronavirus Information Service on WhatsApp.

 - Local authority websites: Visit your local authority’s website for dedicated COVID-19 guidance and support:

 - Action Fraud: Criminals may use the coronavirus pandemic to carry out scams online, over the phone, or in person.
 Visit the Action Fraud website for the latest advice.

 Staying up to date

-- For health and hygiene advice visit the NHS website – you can also visit the website for advice on when to call 111.
+- General health advice: For health and hygiene advice visit the NHS website – you can also visit the website for advice on when to call 111.

-- Find out the 5 main things you can do to protect yourself and your community on the Public Health England website.
+- Protecting yourself: Find out the 5 main things you can do to protect yourself and your community on the Public Health England website.

-- It’s essential to stay at home and self-isolate if you are displaying symptoms.
+- Advice for those displaying symptoms: It’s essential to stay at home and self-isolate if you or anyone you are live with are displaying symptoms.
 See official advice for staying at home, for households with possible COVID-19 infection and social distancing to protect vulnerable groups.

-- If you’re self-isolating and feeling anxious about the Coronavirus situation, or if you are feeling isolated, please visit the Every Mind Matters website.
+- Advice for those self-isolating: If you’re self-isolating and feeling anxious about the Coronavirus situation, or if you are feeling isolated, please visit the Every Mind Matters website.